So here is my second Income and Traffic Report at Soukaina Collections, as part of my new “Crochet Blogging Tips” section on the blog.

 If it’s your first time on the blog, I started crocheting and selling my finished items in the real world two years ago (you can learn more on my About page), and on Feb 2019, my father advised me to start a blog and create my own pattern.

-I then registered my domain (after a looong brainstorming session that lasted several days, but I think it was worth it), and learned how to create a blog with WordPress, and how to drive traffic to my blog with social media and SEO.
+I then registered my domain (after a looong brainstorming session that lasted several days, but I think it was worth it).
+I then learned how to create a blog with WordPress, and how to drive traffic to my blog with social media and SEO.

 This is how my brand Soukaina Collections was born.